sruthimoola/jacksparrow/README.md

-we created a branch with name 'branch2' and we are working on the same branch.
+We created a branch with name 'branch2'.
+I are working on the same branch.
+(Updated based on manager's comments)